kaidx3/clStyles/README.md

 console.log(styledText("Hello World", "\x1b[32m", true));
 ```

+## Colors

+You can enter any ANSI color code you want.
+If you want a collection of them for convenience, [install clcolors](https://github.com/kaidx3/clcolors).

 ## Parameters
   - **text:** The string you want to format.
   - **color:** the ANSI color code for your text.